|Guide||♦||28 Triplogs||0 Topics|

-Warning: This is a technical, class 3 canyon.
-Only experienced canyoneers should attempt this, you will need a complete set of technical gear (helmet, harness, rope, descender, etc) and the ability to build your own anchors (30 ft of webbing, quick links, etc).
-Canyoneering is a dangerous sport, avoid any time there is even the remote chance of rain or a flash flood.
-If you have low body mass, the potholes are cold and we got wet not quite waist deep, so be prepared.
+El Capitan Canyon is a technical, class 3 canyon.
+Only experienced canyoneers should attempt this.
+You will need a complete set of technical gear (helmet, harness, rope, descender, etc.) and the ability to build your anchors (30 ft of webbing, quick links, etc.).
+Canyoneering is a dangerous sport.
+Avoid any time there is even the remote chance of rain or a flash flood.
+If you have low body mass, the potholes are cold, and we got wet not quite waist deep, so be prepared.
 I am not responsible if you get in way over your head and get trapped!!
 Note: a few of the rope pulls could be tricky, so be careful.

-Conditions: We did this on an 80 degree day in Phoenix and I thought it was nice in the canyon and a little warm on the climb out.
+We did this on an 80-degree day in Phoenix, and I thought it was nice in the canyon and a little warm on the climb out.
 My partner was quite cold in the canyon.
 I didn't think a wetsuit was necessary, but I was the one carrying all the gear and probably warmer because of it.
 The potholes were slippery but small and escapable without requiring special techniques or gear.

-Hike: Park along the road and hike uphill until you reach the side drainage that allows access.
-Descend down the gully dodging catclaw and cactus.
+Park along the road and hike uphill until you reach the side drainage that allows access.
+Descend the gully dodging catclaw and cactus.
 Continue downstream in the dry creek bed until the canyon slots up.
 You reach a slot in which there are several shallow potholes.
 Avoid them or slog through.
 You will soon encounter your first technical section.
-You can elect to rap up to 3 of the drops, else choose some class 4 or easy 5 climbs to get around these first few drops.
-Continue a little bit further downstream, maybe a quarter mile, and you will have pound out a few short 15-20 ft raps and then a multi drop sloping 50 foot rappel that is possibly downclimbable, but what the heck, rappel it!
-We found 3 bomber anchors in good condition but at two of the 5 rappels I had to build anchors using natural features.
-Please avoid bolting this canyon, it is not necessary.
-A final 15 footer and you are done with the technical stuff.
-An old jeep road can be taken from the creekbed on right LDC and goes back up to the highway and your vehicle.
+You can elect to rap up to 3 of the drops, else choose some class 4, or easy 5 climbs to get around these first few drops.
+Continue a little bit further downstream, maybe a quarter mile, and you will have pound out a few short 15-20 ft raps and then a multi-drop sloping 50-foot rappel that is possibly downclimbable, but what the heck, rappel it!
+We found three bomber anchors in good condition, but at two of the five rappels, I had to build anchors using natural features.
+Please avoid bolting this canyon.
+It is not necessary.
+A final 15 footer, and you are done with the technical stuff.
+An old jeep road can be taken from the creekbed on the right LDC and goes back up to the highway and your vehicle.